Select a departure date

 Kakadu National Park - 30min Fixed Wing Scenic Flight (Kakadu)

-The excursions can be booked through your Tour Director.
+The excursions can be booked through your Travel Director.
 You will be asked during the early part of your tour to name those that you may wish to join, as advance reservations are often necessary.
 Please note that occasionally weather or seasonal conditions may not permit their operation.
 Some also depend on a minimum number of participants and suitable time being available.

 Prices indicated are Australian or New Zealand dollars